jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //The DFT method differs in two ways from the HF method.
 For starters, instead of assessing the position of electrons, it deals with the electron density $rho(r)$ of an electron's orbital.
 //The second is that by this density $rho(r)$, it allows to treat electron correlation implicitly.
 We remember @eq-probability-allelectrons, where squaring $Psi$ gives us the probability of encountering an electron in a normalised range, where integrating over the position ($x,y,z$) returned a volume ($d v$) in which the electron could be found.
 Instead of searching the most probable position of an electron, the Density Functional Theory exploits the volume ($d v$) to work out the electron density in the given volume.
 These Kohn-Sham orbitals $phi.alt^(K S)$ - named after both scientists that worked on the problem - deal with the electron density within the one-electron orbitals rather than the uncertainty of their position.
 When starting a computation - analogous to the HF method - an initial guess is made towards the density of the $phi.alt^(K S)$.
-Every iteration, the density of the orbital is optimised until convergence is reached, meaning a minimal energy $E[rho]$ is reached stably.
-One main difference to point out in this methodology w.r.t. the HF method is that, because the various $phi.alt^(K S)_i$ are affected by a _repulsion term_, the densities can be optimised in a way that the movement of the electrons are implicitly correlated.
+Every iteration, the density of the orbital is optimised until convergence is reached, meaning a minimal energy $E[rho]$ is reached.
+One main difference to point out in this methodology, with respect to the HF method, is that because the various $phi.alt^(K S)_i$ are affected by a _repulsion term_, the densities can be optimised in a way that the movement of the electrons are implicitly correlated.

 //
 //
 //
 //==== Møller-Plesset Perturbation Theory (MPn)
 ==== Correlated Wave Function Theory (WFT)
 Up to now, we've always discussed the Schrödinger equation in terms of populated orbitals for a set amount of electrons.
-For Wave Function Theory, we are able to explicitly correlate the interactions between the electrons by adding a correlation term $Phi_(c o r r)$ and to make use of an additional set of unoccupied - or virtual - orbitals.
+For wave function theory, we are able to explicitly correlate the interactions between the electrons by adding a correlation term $Phi_(c o r r)$ and to make use of an additional set of unoccupied - or virtual - orbitals.
 How this correlation works is that electrons are moved to these virtual orbitals, leaving behind a unoccupied orbital themselves.
 This impacts the exchange operator $accent(K, "^") $ and thus the Slater Determinant (SD) $Phi_(S D)$.
 Depending on how many electrons are exchanged to virtual orbitals at a time - one, two, three or more - we obtain a new SD for _single_ ($Phi_S$), _double_ ($Phi_D$), _triple_ ($Phi_T$) or more excitation states.
 Every determinant now contains information on the effects of the absence of electrons in the system, which gives us the correlation between electrons.
 We can think of this as the difference in exchange contribution before and after one or more electrons 'leaves' the system.
 A linear combination of the various $Phi_(S D, i)$ gives us the $Phi_(c o r r)$.
 To clarify, these are not orbitals in higher energetic states - as the _excitation_ could suggests - but simply fictive orbitals that have a functional purpose for the methodology.